 Before mixing tiled area should be cleaned with the tongue cleaner and thoroughly washed off with clean water.
 Once reasonably dry.
 To ensure proper adhesion of the anti-slip tile coating should be wiped over with the decreasing wipes.

 Open the tin of resin.
 Also, open the tip of the activator.
 Stir the contents of each thoroughly.
 Decant both tins into the tool output and stir to blend.
 Then add the aggregate and mix thoroughly for two to three minutes until an even consistency is achieved.
 For the mix coating into the plastic scuttle and use immediately.

 Apply it with a paintbrush and roller

 Begin by painting the edges and corners with the brush.
 Then apply quickly and evenly over the whole area using the microfiber roller.
-The Watco coating can be applied between temperatures of -10 degrees C and 30 degrees C. Being based on the latest Polyaspartic raising technology means coating dries quickly to a hardwearing finish.
+The Watco coating can be applied between temperatures of -10 degrees C and 30 degrees C. Based on the latest Polyaspartic raising technology.
+The coating dries quickly to a hardwearing finish.

 Watco Coat anti-slip towel kit is equally effective on porous and non-porous tiles.
-It provides UV protection against discoloration.
-An excellent chemical resistance.
+It provides UV protection against discoloration—and excellent chemical resistance.

-The attractive clear finish will take heavy wear, tear, and can be steam cleaned.
-Watco anti-slip targets the hard-wearing anti-slip solution for tiled floors.
+The attractive clear finish will take heavy wear, tear and can be steam cleaned.
+Watco anti-slip targets the hardwearing anti-slip solution for tiled floors.
 Order your Watco solution today.
-We hope how to make ceramic tiles non-slippery content is helpful for you.
-We look forward to hearing from you.
+We hope how to make ceramic tiles with non-slippery content is helpful for you.